 - Do they have any before and after photos?
 (Be sure to ask to see before and after pictures of real patients at your initial consultation

-- Word of mouth – directly and from others in your area – are invaluable for finding great surgeons and for avoiding a not so great one.
+- Word of mouth – directly and from others in your area – is invaluable for finding great surgeons and for avoiding a not-so-great one.

 - Ask family, neighbours, colleagues and friends for their recommendations.